-The CLOs held notes payable with a total value, at par, of \$2.1 billion at December 31, 2023, consisting of senior secured floating rate notes payable with a par value of \$1.9 billion and subordinated notes with a par value of \$215.1 million.
-These note obligations bear interest at variable rates based on SOFR plus a pre-defined spread ranging from 0.8% to 9.1%.
-The principal amounts outstanding of these note obligations mature on dates ranging from October 2029 to September 2036.
+The CLOs held notes payable with a total value, at par, of \$2.4 billion at December 31, 2024, consisting of senior secured floating rate notes payable with a par value of \$2.2 billion and subordinated notes with a par value of \$244.9 million.
+These note obligations bear interest at variable rates based on SOFR plus a pre-defined spread.

 The Company's beneficial interests and maximum exposure to loss related to these consolidated CLOs is limited to (i) ownership in the subordinated notes and (ii) accrued management fees.
 The secured notes of the consolidated CLOs have contractual recourse only to the related assets of the CLO and are classified as financial liabilities.
-Although these beneficial interests are eliminated upon consolidation, the application of the measurement alternative prescribed by ASU 2014-13, Consolidation (Topic 810) ("ASU 2014-13"), results in the net assets of the consolidated CLOs shown above to be equivalent to the beneficial interests retained by the Company at December 31, 2023, as shown in the table below:
+Although these beneficial interests are eliminated upon consolidation, the application of the measurement alternative prescribed by ASU 2014-13, Consolidation (Topic 810) ("ASU 2014-13"), results in the net assets of the consolidated CLOs shown above to be equivalent to the beneficial interests retained by the Company at December 31, 2024, as shown in the table below:

-(in t housands)
+(in thousands)

-Subordinated notes \$ 95,490
+Subordinated notes \$ 111,079

-Accrued investment management fees 1,165
+Accrued investment management fees 1,238

-Total Beneficial Interests \$ 96,655
+Total Beneficial Interests \$ 112,317